zaneveld/intro_to_data_studies/README.md

 In it's first iteration, this course will draw on new material developed specifically for the course, external articles, and material on general python coding from Full Spectrum Bioinformatics.

+## Building our Toolkit: A Brief Introduction to Python and the Command Line
 - [Using the Command Line](https://nbviewer.jupyter.org/github/zaneveld/full_spectrum_bioinformatics/blob/master/content/03_the_command_line/the_commandline.ipynb)

 - [**Exercise**: Little Brother is Missing](https://nbviewer.jupyter.org/github/zaneveld/full_spectrum_bioinformatics/blob/master/content/03_the_command_line/exercise_little_brother_is_missing.ipynb)